 [The definition of "Stakeholder" and its related terms are defined by City Ordinance and cannot be changed without City Council action.
 See Los Angeles Administrative Code Section 22.801.1]

 ARTICLE V GOVERNING BOARD

-The Board of Directors (hereinafter "the Board") shall be the Governing Body of the Council within the meaning of that term as set forth in the Plan for a Citywide System of Neighborhood Councils ("Plan").
+The Board of Directors ("the Board") shall be the Governing Body of the Council.